On average your neighbors pay $69 a month.See Your Rates

 QuoteWizard helps Portland residents compare car insurance quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Portland, Oregon and save up to 40% on your premium.

-Last year, 15,243 people used QuoteWizard to compare car insurance quotes in Portland, OR from multiple companies, and find the cheapest rates.
+Last year, 15,243 people used QuoteWizard to compare car insurance quotes in Portland, OR from multiple companies.

 These are the 10 most common car makes and models owned by Portland drivers requesting quotes through QuoteWizard last year.